-I was really inspired by a recent post by veggielady4life (a medical student, photographer and foodie!) on taking salads for lunch.
-For medical students in basic sciences, this is a great “energy” lunch that lets you stay alert in class.
+For medical students in basic sciences, a salad can be a great “energy” lunch that lets you stay alert in class.
 For students on rotations and residents, a fresh salad is a great lunch and an even better middle of the night meal when you are on call.

 The concept couldn’t be easier – put lettuce, spinach, or the greens of your choice in a big container.
 Top with protein, cheese, veggies, nuts and/or fruit.
 If you don’t care what it looks like, it’s also really easy to dump it all in a big zip-lock bag.
 When it’s time to eat, pour the salad dressing in the bag with the salad, shake, and then serve yourself from the bag.

 Protein: Beans from a can, beans you make yourself with a crockpot or pressure cooker (which saves money and avoid excess salt and additives), canned tuna, cooked chicken from the deli, prepackaged meats (look at the labels to make sure you aren’t getting a lot of additives you don’t want), shrimp, etc.

 Cheese: Shredded cheddar, Monterey jack or Mexican cheese (reduced fat or regular), feta, goat cheese, thin slices of parmesan